GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 Alternatively, you can run your application with DevTools closed, and open them once finished to inspect the **Console**.

-We’ll be improving profiling scenarios in the future, but for now it’s a caveat to be aware of.
+We'll be improving profiling scenarios in the future, but for now it's a caveat to be aware of.
 If you want to learn more about WebAssembly tiering scenarios, check out our docs on [WebAssembly compilation pipeline](https://v8.dev/docs/wasm-compilation-pipeline).